HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 < Cache-Control: max-age=600
 < Last-Modified: Mon, 20 Jul 2020 11:43:22 GMT</code></pre>

-Invalid date strings are ignored by most browsers, which can affect the cacheability of the response on which they are served - for example, an invalid `Last-Modified` header will result in the browser being unable to subsequently perform a conditional request for the object, since it is cached without that invalid timestamp.
+Invalid date strings are ignored by most browsers, which can affect the cacheability of the response on which they are served—for example, an invalid `Last-Modified` header will result in the browser being unable to subsequently perform a conditional request for the object, since it is cached without that invalid timestamp.

 Because the `Date` HTTP response header is almost always generated automatically by the web server, invalid values are extremely rare.
 Similarly `Last-Modified` headers had a very low percentage (0.5%) of invalid values.
 What was very surprising to see though, was that a relatively high 2.9% of `Expires` headers used an invalid date format (2.5% in mobile).